-(C) for requests citing the public interest as the statutory basis for the waiver, a detailed written statement, which shall include all appropriate factors, such as potential obligations under international agreements, justifying why the requested waiver is in the public interest; and (D) a certification that the procurement official or assistance recipient made a good faith effort to solicit bids for domestic products supported by terms included in requests for proposals, contracts, and nonproprietary communications with the prime contractor.
+(C) for requests citing the public interest as the statu-tory basis for the waiver, a detailed written statement, which shall include all appropriate factors, such as poten-tial obligations under international agreements, justifying why the requested waiver is in the public interest; and (D) a certification that the procurement official or assistance recipient made a good faith effort to solicit bids for domestic products supported by terms included in requests for proposals, contracts, and nonproprietary a product from a domestic source and the reasons why a domestic product was not available from a domestic source.
+Those explanations shall be made available explanations shall be made available BuyAmerican.gov prior to the issuance of the waiver, and the agency shall consider public comments regarding the avail-ability of the product before making a final determination.

-(d) Nonavaillability Waivers.-

-(1) In General.-Except as provided under paragraph (2), for a request citing nonavailability as the statutory basis for a Buy American waiver, an executive agency shall provide an explanation of the procurement official's efforts to procure a product from a domestic source and the reasons why a domestic product was not available from a domestic source.
-Those explanations shall be made available on explanations shall be made available BuyAmerican.gov prior to the issuance of the waiver, and the agency shall consider public comments regarding the availability of the product before making a final determination.
+(d) NONAVAILABILITY WAIVERS.- (1) IN GENERAL.-Except as provided under paragraph (2), for a request citing nonavailability as the statutory basis for a Buy American waiver, an executive agency shall provide an explanation of the procurement official's efforts to procure

-(2) EXCEPTION.-An explanation under paragraph (1) is not required for a product the nonavailability of which is established by law or regulation.
+(2) EXCEPTION.-An explanation under paragraph (1) is not required for a product the nonavailability of which is estab-lished by law or regulation.